Skip to main content

 • --base-config – clone a different runtime config (default: configs/examples/openai_agent.yaml).

-• --concurrency – process pool fan-out for faster sweeps; keep to 1 when troubleshooting logging.
+• --concurrency – process-pool fan-out for faster sweeps (set to 1 while debugging logging).

-• ATLAS_MODEL_TIMEOUT – raise/lower call timeouts globally during slow endpoints.
+• ATLAS_MODEL_TIMEOUT – raise/lower call timeouts globally when exercising slow providers.

 Metrics reported

-• Per-task final answers, adaptive-mode history, reward, runtime, and failure flag.
+• Per-task final answers, adaptive-mode history, reward, runtime, and failure status.

 • Aggregated reward averages, latency means, failure counts, and mode distributions per model pair.